stella3d/OscCore/README.md

   public CallbackPairExample()
   {
-    // create and add a pair of methods
-    ActionPair = new OscActionPair(ReadValues, MainThreadMethod);
+    // create and add a pair of methods for the OSC address "/layers/2/color/red" ActionPair = new OscActionPair(ReadValues, MainThreadMethod);
-    Server.TryAddMethodPair(ActionPair);
+    Server.TryAddMethodPair("/layers/2/color/red", ActionPair);
   }
 }
 ```